yauh/php-ci/README.md

 There are two ways how to perform the installation for PHP-CI

-1. fully automated (fast and simple)
+1. fully automated (fast and simple) - just download a file and execute it
 2. executing Ansible playbooks (advanced)

 Disclaimer
 ==========

-Please do not run any of these scripts on production servers or machine in the internet unless you know what you are doing.
-These scripts will not secure your installation and expose your systems to the world.
-Yes, even your source code!
+Please do not run any of these scripts on production servers or machines directly accesible from the internet unless you know what you are doing. **These scripts will not secure your installation and expose your systems to the world.**
+Yes, even your source code will be accessible to anyone!

 Best to run it on a machine behind a firewall that cannot be accessed from the outside.

 Requirements
 ------------